Ars Poetica (Horace): Key concepts

-The work is also known for its discussion of the principle of decorum (the use of appropriate vocabulary and diction in each style of writing) (l.81–106), and for Horace's criticisms of purple prose (purpureus pannus, l.15–16), a term coined by him to mean the use of flowery language.
+The work is also known for its discussion of the principle of decorum (the use of appropriate vocabulary and diction in each style of writing; l.81–106) and for Horace's criticisms of purple prose (purpureus pannus, l.15–16), a term coined by him to mean the use of flowery language.
 This principle is considered a core component of Horatian poetics as it principally aimed to achieve verisimilitude in artistic representation, guiding everything from the choice of genre to diction, dramatic characterization, meter, poetic invention, and the intended effect.
 Some cited that decorum enforces subordination such as of parts to whole, woman to man, desire to reason, and individual to state.

 In line 191, Horace warns against deus ex machina, the practice of resolving a convoluted plot by having an Olympian god appear and set things right.
 Horace writes "Nec deus intersit, nisi dignus vindice nodus": "That a god not intervene, unless a knot show up that be worthy of such an untangler".

-Perhaps it can even be said that the quotability of Horace's Ars Poetica is what has given it a distinguished place in literary criticism: The Norton Anthology of Theory and Criticism says:
+Perhaps it can even be said that the quotability of Horace's Ars Poetica is what has given it a distinguished place in literary criticism.
+The Norton Anthology of Theory and Criticism says:

 The Horatian platitude is usually given as "instruct and delight", but sometimes as "instruct or delight".
 The first reading implies that all literature must be instructive.
 A related ambiguity is that "instruct" might be better translated as "help", "advise", or "warn".
-Horace repeats this maxim in different wordings: "Aut prodesse uolunt aut delectare poetae aut simul et iucunda et idonea dicere uitae" (The poet wishes to benefit or please, or to be pleasant and helpful at the same time), "miscuit utile dulci" (a mix of useful and sweet), and "delectando pariterque monendo" (delighting and advising).
+Horace repeats this maxim in different wordings: "Aut prodesse uolunt aut delectare poetae aut simul et iucunda et idonea dicere uitae" ("The poet wishes to benefit or please, or to be pleasant and helpful at the same time"), "miscuit utile dulci" ("a mix of useful and sweet"), and "delectando pariterque monendo" ("delighting and advising").

+Translations

+Ars Poetica was first translated into French in 1541 by Jacques Pelletier du Mans.

 The Ars Poetica was first translated into English in 1566 by Thomas Drant.
 A translation by Ben Jonson was published posthumously in 1640.